 How Shockwave Therapy Can Help You

-To best understand how ESWT helps you overcome pain caused by soft tissue injuries in your lower limbs, let’s start by looking at what this treatment option actually is:
+To best understand how RSWT helps you overcome pain caused by soft tissue injuries in your lower limbs, let’s start by looking at what this treatment option actually is:

 Prior to using shockwave therapy, one of our doctors will carefully determine the specific tissue and location needing to be targeted for optimal results.